 - Ablation treatments that include minimally invasive radiofrequency ablation, cryoablation, hybrid ablation, as well as surgical ablation and mini maze (a minimally invasive surgical option)

 - Catheter-based ablation treatments for many types of abnormal heart rhythms

 - Advanced surgical techniques for ablation of atrial fibrillation

 Specialized Care for Atrial Fibrillation

-The Joel E. Smilow Heart Institute at Bridgeport Hospital was first in New England to offer hybrid ablation for atrial fibrillation (a-fib), which is the most common heart rhythm disorder.
-Sufferers experience chest palpitations, fatigue, dizziness and trouble breathing.
+The Joel E. Smilow Heart Institute at Bridgeport Hospital was first in New England to offer hybrid ablation for atrial fibrillation (a-fib), the most common heart rhythm disorder.
+Symptoms include chest palpitations, fatigue, dizziness and trouble breathing.

-To treat a-fib, physicians create scar tissue in and around the heart to block faulty electrical signals from reaching the muscle and causing it to contract erratically.
+To treat a-fib, the physician performing the procedure creates scar tissue in specific areas of the heart to block faulty electrical signals from reaching the muscle and causing it to contract erratically.
 This process is known as ablation.

 Traditional ablation methods include catheter ablation, minimally invasive surgery or open-heart surgery.
-Until now, these non-surgical and surgical approaches have been performed separately, with each having its own distinct benefits, limitations and risks.
+Until now, these non-surgical and surgical approaches have been performed separately.

-Hybrid ablation is a combination of the catheter and surgical approaches, designed to maximize the advantages of each and minimize their risks.
+Hybrid ablation combines the catheter and surgical approaches to maximize the advantages of each and minimize their risks.

-During hybrid ablation, the cardiac surgeon creates scar tissue on the outside of the heart, while the partnering physician, a cardiologist with expertise in electrophysiology, creates scar tissue on the inside of the heart.
-Working side-by-side, they perform a single, significantly less traumatic, but more thorough minimally invasive procedure.
-In hybrid ablation, there is no need to open the chest.
-In fact, only three small incisions are needed, so patient discomfort is greatly reduced and recovery is faster.
+During hybrid ablation, the cardiac surgeon creates scar tissue from the outside surface of the heart, while an electrophysiologist, a cardiologist with expertise in electrophysiology, creates scar tissue from the inside of the heart.
+Working together, they perform a single, significantly less traumatic, but more thorough minimally invasive procedure.
+With hybrid ablation, there are only three small incisions, so patient discomfort is greatly reduced and recovery is faster.